Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cooperation in innovation, science and technology

-Cultural cooperation, tourism and people-to-people exchange
+Cultural cooperation, tourism, and people-to-people exchanges.

-The two Leaders appreciated development cooperation under the framework of the Mekong-Ganga Cooperation through quick impact projects and training cooperation,educational scholarships under the Indian Technical Cooperation (ITEC) Programme.
-The two Leaders appreciated the establishment of the High Performance Centre for Development and Training at the Ho Chi Minh City Post and Telecommunications Institute and the Military Software Park at Nha Trang University of Telecommunications with the support of the Government of India.
-The two Leaders encouraged more research, training and student exchanges between universities, academics and research institutes of the two countries within the framework of India’s vision of “Viksit Bharat @ 2047” and the vision of “Vietnam as a developed, high-income country by 2045”.
-The two Leaders also supported cooperation between research institutes on issues of interest to the countries of the South.
-The two Leaders appreciated the increase in the frequency of direct flights between the two countries, contributing to the increase in two-way passenger and tourism volume; and encouraged further enhancement of connectivity and tourism between Vietnam and India.
-Building on the historical and heritage links between the two countries, the two Leaders supported further enhancement of exchanges of Buddhist students and dignitaries, pilgrims, students and the development of Buddhist and religious institutes and establishments.
-Vietnam appreciated India’s commitment to the restoration and embellishment of the My Son World Heritage Site and the activities of the Archaeological Survey of India at the A, H and K stupas, as well as the upcoming F stupas.
-India appreciated Vietnam’s support for the annual organization of the International Day of Yoga in many provinces and localities of Vietnam.
-The two Leaders supported further cooperation between yoga establishments of the two countries and bilateral exchanges in the field of traditional medicine, including medicinal plants.
-The two leaders also agreed to enhance cultural exchanges and media cooperation between the two countries.
+The two leaders highly appreciated the development cooperation within the framework of the Ganges-Mekong Cooperation through rapid-impact projects and training cooperation, as well as educational scholarships under the Indian Technical Cooperation Programme (ITEC).
+They also commended the establishment of a high-performance center for development and training at the Ho Chi Minh City Post and Telecommunications Institute and the military software park at the Nha Trang University of Information and Communication Technology with the support of the Indian Government.
+The two leaders encouraged more exchanges of research, training, and students between universities, academics, and research institutes of the two countries within the framework of India's "Viksit Bharat @ 2047" vision and Vietnam's vision of being a developed, high-income country by 2045.
+The two leaders also supported cooperation between research institutes on issues of interest to the Southern countries.
+The two leaders appreciated the increased frequency of direct flights between the two countries, contributing to increased passenger and tourism volume in both directions; and encouraged further strengthening of connectivity and tourism between Vietnam and India.
+Based on the historical and heritage links between the two countries, the two leaders supported further exchanges of Buddhist students and dignitaries, pilgrims, and the development of Buddhist institutes and facilities.
+Vietnam appreciated India's commitment to the restoration and preservation of the My Son World Heritage Site and the activities of the Archaeological Survey of India at tower groups A, H, and K, as well as at the upcoming tower group F. India appreciated Vietnam's support in organizing the annual International Yoga Day in many provinces and localities of Vietnam.
+The two leaders supported further cooperation between yoga institutions of the two countries and bilateral exchanges in the field of traditional medicine, including medicinal plants.
+The two leaders also agreed to strengthen cultural exchanges and media cooperation between the two countries.

 International and regional cooperation